7AtAri/ML2/README.md

 - write report ("Any section where you have used AI software should be referenced")

 ## email:
- information on or before Friday 8th December.
-Include inn the email:
+ information on or before **Friday 8th December**.
+Include in the email:

 - which students are in your group,
 - where you have found the data,